Cam Avery

 Cameron Avery (born 21 April 1988) is an Australian multi-instrumentalist, musician, singer and songwriter.
 He is best known as a member of the bands Pond and Tame Impala, and as the frontman for The Growl.

 Early life

 Born in East Fremantle, Avery moved around north of Perth for a number of years; living in the town of Broome until the age of 6, when his parents split up.
 At 7 years old, he temporarily settled in Como, and attended Collier Primary School.
 He claims he never fit in at school, and "wasn't really good at anything besides choir".
 Avery then moved on to live in his grandmother's house in Leeming with his mother, and brother Eliott.

 From an early age, Avery aspired to be a professional Australian rules footballer and play for the West Coast Eagles in the AFL.
+He spent many years, until about age 16, focusing on golf and was an accomplished tournament junior player with a handicap in his words "about scratch."
 He began playing guitar aged sixteen and writing songs at seventeen; and as a child occasionally played piano.
 In his youth, Avery listened extensively to gospel, blues and soul music, particularly musicians Skip James and Son House.